 - Overall body ache (particularly in the legs)

 - Profuse sweating

 In most cases, these symptoms will disappear in two or three days.
 However, it is advised that the victim of a black widow bite should go to the doctor immediately for assessment and any needed treatment.
 Clean the site of the bite with soap and water.
 You can apply a cool compress and keep the site elevated if possible.
 Aspirin or Tylenol can help alleviate minor symptoms.

 Black widow spiders like to hang out on the underside of ledges, plants, and debris; basically wherever a web can be strung and not be bothered.
 They prefer dark and dry shelters in temperate weather.
 During colder weather, they will migrate to the indoors.
 Inside of garages and basements are some of their favorite places to be.
 They also are attracted to clutter to help hide as well as hunting grounds for prey.
 The female will rarely leave her web awaiting her prey and is often found hanging upside down.
 She will stay close to her egg mass and defends it ferociously by biting anything to disturb her egg sac.
 Each egg sac can hold anywhere from 25 to 750 or more eggs!
 The incubation period for the eggs is 20-30 days.
 The babies will be fully grown in two to three months.
 Only a few survive to adulthood because the baby spiders are cannibalistic and survive off of each other.

 Black Widow Control

-Again, the best defense against black widow spider’s is to hire a professional to come to your home and spray.
-Professionals are licensed to use much more heavy duty sprays than what is available to you on the market.
+Again, the best defense against black widow spiders is to hire a professional to come to your home and spray.
+Professionals are licensed to use much more heavy-duty sprays than what is available to you on the market.
 These sprays do not leave behind harmful residue and are very effective.
-It is best to call your local professionals to have them come to your home during the Spring season when the spiders start to become active again.
+It is best to call your local professionals for black widow control to have them come to your home during the Spring season when the spiders start to become active again.